The Lavin Agency Speakers Bureau

 Overthinking kills innovation.
 You need to dream first, and worry about the details later.

 At 24 years old, Ellen Bennett was a cook at a 2-Michelin-Star restaurant in LA; yet she was still tying on the same $5 apron found in every diner and pub along Hollywood Boulevard.
 So she took her modest $300 savings and turned it into the largest gourmet apron manufacturer in the world.
-The same go-getter attitude that helped her launch Hedley & Bennett—a multi-million-dollar brand beloved by the likes of Martha Stewart and Momofuku’s David Chang—is also what allowed her to rapidly pivot (within 24 hours!) in the wake of the pandemic.
-In her inspiring, actionable talks, as well as her new book, Bennett reveals what you need to get out of your head and launch into action.
+Her go-getter attitude helped her launch Hedley & Bennett, a multi-million-dollar brand beloved by the likes of Martha Stewart and Momofuku’s David Chang.
+In her inspiring, actionable talks, as well as her book, Ellen reveals what you need to get out of your head and launch into action.

 “The true story of a true heroine for our times–bold, brash, and entirely honest about the downs and ups of making dreams come true.”